 Constance Jaeggi is a Swiss photographic artist based in Fort Worth, TX.

-Jaeggi has a bachelors degree from TCU, has studied at the New York Film Academy and most recently completed a Master of Art History and Art World Practice at Christie’s in London.
+Jaeggi has a bachelors degree from TCU, has studied at the New York Film Academy and holds a Master of Art History and Art World Practice from Christies Education.

 Jaeggi’s work focuses on the relationship between horse and human, in particular women.
 She uses horses as a backdrop for exploring themes of intimacy and identity, connection, and power dynamics.